talisma-cassoma/perceptron/README.md

 * to visualize the data i used P5js a js library that uses canvas for draw in html,

-# what problems can a perceptron can solve?
+# what problems can a single perceptron can solve?

 a simple perceptron can only solve linearly separable problems